tomsaleeba/sails-hook-api-version/README.md

  1. on each of your models that you want versioned, you need to add the `versionConfig` field
     ```js
     module.exports = {

       attributes: {...

-      versionConfig: { /* <- add this config */
+      versionConfig: { /* <- add this config, see next section for help */
         versions: ['v1', 'v2'],
         vendorPrefix: 'vnd.techotom',
       }
     }
     ```
   1. for versions that aren't the latest, you need to define some helpers to service those requests.
 Each helper will match the pattern: `api/helpers/<version>-<model>-<action>.js`.
 For example, for `version=v1`, `model=Foo` and `action=Find` we would create a helper with the file name: `api/helpers/v1-Foo-Find.js`.
 You can create the file by hand or use the sails generator:
       ```bash
       sails generate helper v1FooFind
       ```
   1. implement the helper(s) you've just created.
 You can do this however you see fit.
-As an example, to implement an older `find` action, it makes sense to call the `.find()` action (effectively getting the results for the latest version), then transform the result before sending the response.
+As an example, to implement a `find` action for an older version, it makes sense to call the `.find()` action (effectively getting the results for the latest version), then transform the result before sending the response.
 See [`demo/api/helpers/v1FooFind.js`](https://github.com/tomsaleeba/sails-hook-api-version-accept/tree/master/demo/api/helpers/v1FooFind.js) for an example.
+  1. update any clients for this API so they send the correct `Accept` header.

 ## Reference for `versionConfig` object